benedmunds/phptownhall.com/_posts/2014-03-06-episode-20-a-nice-friendly-chat-about-sculpin-guzzle-and-psr-7.markdown

 -- Edmund Zynda

 So, plenty for you folks to watch here on the YouTube video!

-<iframe width="640" height="360" src="https://www.youtube.com/embed/neq7o8DG68k" frameborder="0" allowfullscreen></iframe>

-As always, you can subscribe to [the channel](http://www.youtube.com/channel/UCepVwe7RrxE7Zv3kytUfcKw?feature=watch) and follow us on [Twitter](https://twitter.com/phptownhall) for announcements about when new live shows will be recorded.

 [PSR-7: HTTP Message]: https://github.com/php-fig/fig-standards/blob/master/proposed/http-message.md
 [Jeremy Lindblom]: https://twitter.com/jeremeamia